dg227/NLSA/README.md

 - Projection and reconstruction of target data.
 - Nystrom out-of-sample extension.

-Each of the elements above are implemented as Matlab classes.
+Each of the elements above are implemented as MATLAB classes.
 See ``/nlsa/classes`` for further information and basic documentation.

 Results from each stage of the computation are written on disk in a directory tree with (near-) unique names based on the nlsaModel parameters.